Thomas Thynne, Viscount Weymouth: Life

 Weymouth did not stand again in the 1820 United Kingdom general election, by that time having clashed with his father over his friends and heavy debts.
 Lord John Thynne, his uncle, and the lawyer Henry Broughton, managed a reconciliation in February 1820, between the death of George III and the election it triggered, but it was only temporary.
 Weymouth's elopement took him abroad, in May.

 There was no later reconciliation with his father, and indeed Weymouth brought a chancery suit against him in 1828.
 His mother the Marchioness did visit Weymouth and his wife Harriet in Paris, in 1830.
 He died on 16 January 1837, as a tenant at Shanks House, Cucklington on the Somerset–Dorset boundary, at age 40, five weeks before the Marquess.
+Thynne's library was sold at auction by Wheatley in London on 21 June 1837 (and three following days); a copy of the catalogue is held at Cambridge University Library (shelfmark Munby.c.154(12)).

 Family

 Weymouth married on 11 May 1820 Harriet Matilda Robbins, daughter of Thomas Robbins.
 This was against his family's wishes, and they travelled first to Italy.
 After his death, she married again to Count Inghirami; she died at Florence on 18 June 1873.
 At the time of her death, she was described as the Hon.
 Enrichetta, Countess Inghirami (formerly Viscountess Weymouth).

 It was considered a "disgraceful marriage", to the daughter of a toll keeper near Longleat, if a beauty.
 There is, however, conflicting evidence.
 A monumental inscription on Harriet's grave describes her as sister of the Rev. George Robbins (1812–1873), in accordance with information in Notes and Queries from 1909.

 The Rev. George Robbins, who was English chaplain in Florence, is given in Alumni Oxonienses as son of "William, of West Bromwich, co.
 Stafford, gent."
 Having matriculated at Worcester College, Oxford in 1829, aged 17, he graduated B.A. at Magdalen College in 1831, M.A. in 1834.
 He was ordained deacon in 1832 and then priest in 1833 by Thomas Burgess, bishop of Salisbury.
 He was a chaplain in Tuscany from 1836 to 1850, then becoming rector of Courtenhall in 1851.